St. Jerome in the Wilderness (Dürer): History

 The painting was previously in the Fitzwilliam Museum of Cambridge, and was later bought by the London museum.

 St. Jerome was a common subject of art at the time.
-Dürer for this works was probably inspired by similar depictions by Giovanni Bellini, or other artists influenced by Andrea Mantegna.
+Dürer for this work was probably inspired by similar depictions by Giovanni Bellini, or other artists influenced by Andrea Mantegna.

 Description

 Jerome is portrayed during his hermitage, surrounded by all the symbols traditionally attributed to him: the tamed lion, the hat and the cardinal garments on the ground (a symbol of rejection of earthly honors), the book (Jerome was a translator of the Vulgate), the stone he used to hit himself, and the crucifix for the prayers.

 The depiction of nature is typical of Northern European art, with numerous details such as the small birds, the white butterfly in the lower part, as well as the fine rendering of the trunk's bark or the depiction of grass spear by spear.
 The sky in the background is similar to Dürer's watercolor of the Pool in the Wood, now in the British Museum.